Chinookan languages: Morphology

 As in many North American languages, verbs constitute complete clauses in themselves.
 Nominals may accompany the verbs, but they have adjunct status, functioning as appositives to the pronominal affixes.
-Word order functions purely pragmatically; constituents appear in decreasing order of newsworthiness.
+Word order functions purely pragmatically; Constituents appear in decreasing order of newsworthiness.
 Clauses are combined by juxtaposition or particles, rather than subordinating inflection.

 Verbs

 Verbs may contain an initial tense or aspect prefix, ergative pronominal prefix, obligatory absolutive prefix, dative prefix, reflexive/reciprocal/middle prefix, adverbial prefix, directional prefix, and verb stem.
 The number of tense/aspect prefix distinctions varies among the languages.
 Kiksht shows six way tense distinctions: mythic past, remote past, recent past, immediate past, present, and future.

 The pronominal prefixes are obligatory, whether free nominals occur in the clause or not.
 Three can be seen in the Kathlamet verb.
 The ergative refers to the agent of a transitive verb, the absolutive to the patient of a transitive or the single argument of an intransitive, and the dative to the indirect object.
 Reflexive prefixes can serve as reciprocals and as medio-passives.
-When the reflexive follows can ergative–absolutive pronoun sequence, it indicates that one indirectly affected is the same as the ergative.
+When the reflexive follows an ergative–absolutive pronoun sequence, it indicates that one indirectly affected is the same as the ergative.
 When it follows an absolutive–dative pronoun sequence, it indicates that one indirectly affected is associated with the absolutive, perhaps as the whole in a part-whole relationship, or the owner.